Sidodus/JavaScript-Number-To-Word-Processor/README.md

   <a href="JSnumberToWordProcessor-console.PNG"><img src="JSnumberToWordProcessor-console.PNG" width="500"/></a>
 </h1>

-<h4 align="center"><code> 123,456,789,012,345,680 </code> => <code>One Hundred and Tweenty-Three Quadrillion, Four Hundred and Fifty-Six Trillion, Seven Hundred and Eighty-Nine Billion, and Twelve Million, Three Hundred and Fourty-Five Thousand, Six Hundred and Eighty.</code></h4>
+<h4 align="center"><code> 123,456,789,012,345,680 </code> => <code>One Hundred and Twenty-Three Quadrillion, Four Hundred and Fifty-Six Trillion, Seven Hundred and Eighty-Nine Billion, and Twelve Million, Three Hundred and Forty-Five Thousand, Six Hundred and Eighty.</code></h4>

 <blockquote align="center">
-    The Goal Of <em>JavaScript Number To Word Processor</em> Is A Well Formartted <code> Number </code> With A Corresponding <code> Number Words </code> That's Easily Readable To The Eyes
+    The Goal Of <em>JavaScript Number To Word Processor</em> Is A Well Formatted <code> Number </code> With A Corresponding <code> Number Words </code> That's Easily Readable To The Eyes
 </blockquote>

 # How To Use Plugin In Your Project: